ibm-cloud-docs/hlf-support/internal/blockchain_images.md

     {: codeblock}

     Use the following values to complete the file:
-    - `"name"`: The display name for the peer in the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console.
+    - `"name"`: The display name for the peer in the Fabric Operations Console.
     - `"grpcwp_url"`: The external address of the web proxy that you selected using the `EXTERNAL_ADDRESS` variable.
     - `"api_url"`: The public address of the node used by your client applications and is specified in the `BACKEND_ADDRESS` variable.
     - `"operations_url"`: The URL and port that was opened for the operations service.
 We used the `CORE_OPERATIONS_LISTENADDRESS` variable to specify that the operations service will use port `9443` in step one.
 As a result, the console can use the address `https://peer0.org1.example.com:9443` to check the health of our peer.